localstack/localstack/docs/multi-account-region-testing.md

----
-title: "Multi-account and Multi-region Testing"
+# Multi-account and Multi-region Testing
-weight: 8
-description: >
-  Make sure contributions are multi-account and multi-region compatible.
----

 LocalStack has multi-account and multi-region support (see [Multi-Account Setups]({{< ref "references/multi-account-setups" >}}) and [Cross-Account and Cross-Region Access]({{< ref "references/cross-account-access" >}})).
 This document contains some tips to make sure that your contributions are compatible with this functionality.